EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 )
 ```

 This `explainer` object can now be used with `explain()` to generate explanations for the sentences.
 We set `n_labels = 1` to only get explanations for the first label, since we are working with a binary classification model^[The explanations of the second label would just be the inverse of the first label.
 If you have more than two labels, it makes sense to explore some or all of them.].
-We set `n_features = 12` so we can look at the 12 most important features.
-If we were dealing with longer text you might want to change `n_features` to capture the effect of as many features you want.
+We set `n_features = 12` to return the twelve most important features.
+If we were dealing with longer text, we might want to change `n_features` to return more features (tokens).

 ```r